Skip to main content

 The thesis consists of a written part and a design for a public artwork.
 The process includes an exhibition of the students' plans for a public artwork, and a critique.

-The thesis design course introduces the thesis process and its requirements.
-During the course, students will begin to consider their own topic and the form of the artwork they plan to create.
-Decisions on the theme and content of the thesis are made only at the very end of the course.
+The thesis planning course introduces the thesis process and its requirements.
+During the course, you will start to think about your own topic and the form of the artwork you plan to create.
+You will explore your own views on public art, and mirror them with those of other students.
+Decisions on the theme and content of the thesis will only be made at the very end of the course.

 Assessment criteria